websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/upgrade-processes/upgrading-your-database-tables.md

 ## Upgrade to 2.0.0

-1. Now deploy the 2.0.0.
+1. Now deploy the 2.0.0 version.
 Move into the `2.0.0` directory, build and deploy.

    ```bash
    cd 2.0.0